-Read more about Sixth Form options in our booklet:
+Read more in our Sixth Form options booklet.

 Our aim is that the girls begin to develop as independent learners, capable of carrying out academic research.
 They are introduced to a variety of essential skills including: time management and organisation, research skills, referencing and bibliographies, critical thinking and analysis of arguments and evidence, presentation skills and report writing.